-WANT TO STAND OUT AT A CRAFT SHOW?
-TRY THESE DISPLAY TRICKS is one of my more popular articles with over 20,000 people reading it each month (and growing).
-Through that article I’ve received lots of emails and comments from readers asking for ideas on how they can create an impactful display for their products.
-“How do I display my handmade jewelry at a craft fair?” is one of the most popular questions I get asked and so I put together this article!
+Craft Show Display Tricks to Stand Out is one of my more popular craft show display-related articles with over 20,000 people reading it each month (and growing).
+Through that article, I’ve received many emails and comments from craft show vendors asking for ideas on how they can create an impactful display for their products.
+“How do I display my handmade jewelry at a craft show?” is one of the most popular questions I get asked and so I put together this article!

-And if you’d like some worksheets to follow along and more instructions for creating your best display yet, join my FREE 5 DAY CHALLENGE.
+If you’d like worksheets to follow along and more instructions for creating your best jewelry display yet, join my FREE 5 DAY CHALLENGE.

 So let’s get started!